marcdotson/asc-training/README.md

 to GitHub.

 ## Reproducible Environment

+> [!CAUTION]
+>
+> The Project Organization section is being worked on to also include
+> Python-only virtual environments.

 Every package you install lives in your system library, accessible to all projects.
 However, packages change.
 Add a reproducible environment